fbpx

 The most typical indicator of a disabled reader’s impaired phonological-based decoding abilities is a severely reduced ability to decode nonsense words.
 Nonsense words are made-up words one will not find in an English dictionary.
 Words like fim or stap.
 The idea is for the child to apply their grapheme-phoneme correspondence rules in a context-free situation.
 The word ckad, for example, would not be used as a nonsense word, as ‘ck’ is never found at the start of a word in English.

-Children with orthographic dyslexia, on the other hand, struggle to recognize words by sight.
+Children with surface dyslexia, on the other hand, struggle to recognize words by sight.
 Sight-reading is an essential skill for a couple of reasons.
 One is that some words have tricky spellings.
 For example, words like weight and debt can’t be sounded out — readers need to memorize them.
 The other reason has to do with reading fluency.
 To read quickly and accurately, kids need to recognize many common words at a glance — without sounding them out (Newcombe & Marshall, chap.
 2, 2017).

 A rapid letter naming test